-C. Monitoring Legislation in the Country of Origin
+C. Monitoring Legislation

 Policymakers may draft legislation in response to the recommendations from reports or studies, so legal reform is often a very real and desired outcome of human rights monitoring.
-When advocating for change in their country of origin, members of diaspora communities may find it useful to review existing laws to identify areas that do not comply with human rights obligations.
+When advocating for change, advocates may find it useful to review existing laws to identify areas that do not comply with human rights obligations.